Zdeno Cíger

-Zdeno Cíger (born 19 October 1969) is a Slovak former professional hockey player, and currently hockey coach.
-He played for the National Hockey League's New Jersey Devils, Edmonton Oilers, New York Rangers and Tampa Bay Lightning.
-Zdeno Cíger was drafted 54th overall in the 1988 NHL Entry Draft by the New Jersey Devils as their 3rd choice.
+Zdeno Cíger (born 19 October 1969) is a Slovak former professional ice hockey player and coach.
+He played for the National Hockey League (NHL)'s New Jersey Devils, Edmonton Oilers, New York Rangers and Tampa Bay Lightning.
+Cíger was drafted 54th overall in the 1988 NHL Entry Draft by the New Jersey Devils as their 3rd choice.
 Cíger played in 352 NHL games, amassing 94 goals and 134 assists.
-His best year came up in the 1995-1996 season when he scored 31 goals and added 39 assists, after which he would leave the NHL before briefly returning 6 years later during the 2001–02 NHL season.
+His best year came up in the 1995-1996 season when he scored 31 goals and added 39 assists, after which he would leave the NHL before returning 6 years later during the 2001–02 NHL season.